Tiny-Earth/DemoSite/site/src/experiences.md

 - Survey the class early in the term to find out who is willing to share their thoughts with the class and who prefers not to (Cooper et al. 2021).
 - Randomize the list of students to call on to prevent biasing responses to those who are fast at processing information or confident speaking in large groups—and to whom other students may defer even if they are incorrect (Theobald et al. 2017).

-### How does a Think-Pair-Share encourage scientific thinking?
+### How does a think-pair-share encourage scientific thinking?

 A think-pair-share activity can break down the facets of science into smaller parts, giving students the opportunity to practice various important skills in their STEM discipline.
 For example, in a math or computer science class, students might practice summarizing data, debug a few lines of data, or apply mathematical formulas.
 In a chemistry course, they might examine the limitations of data, select appropriate reagents for an experiment, or troubleshoot experimental hurdles.
 In an engineering course, students could determine what information is relevant and propose which computer program or device could solve the problem.
 In a biology class, they might critique experimental designs, identify appropriate controls and treatments, draw conclusions based on evidence, or ask questions about the natural world, public health, or whatever content is relevant to that course.

-### What are considerations for designing a Think-Pair-Share?
+### What are considerations for designing a think-pair-share?

 Creating a Think-Pair-Share requires thinking like a designer, so leverage backward design and start with learning objectives.
 Then move on to design considerations about inclusion, accessibility, and the practicalities of classroom management, such as:

+Start by leveraging backward design and considering your learning goals and objectives.
+- Which Learning objective(s) does your think pair share align with?
+- What prior knowledge are you assuming or expecting students to draw on?

+Then, move on to design considerations related to activity structure, inclusion, and evaluation, such as:

 - Does every student need to share their response, or will a few sample responses be sufficient?
 - When will the sharing happen?
 Immediately following the think-pair?
 At the end of class?
 After class?